Related online books

 Scrum is used inappropriately.
 Scrum is being used in organizations where teams are not independent and true cross-functional teams cannot be created.

 Scrum was designed by innovators for innovators and early adopters.
 It is now being used by the mid to late majority.
 The assumptions of people figuring out things on their own are no longer accurate.

 Scrum is based on a black box.
 While this is not in the Scrum guide, it is in Ken’s first book on Scrum and everything I have heard him say since then is consistent with this belief.
 For example, Scrum’s immutability is not arbitrary.
 It results from a belief that the process to manage complex, non-deterministic systems cannot be well-defined.
 Scrum provides a simple, well-defined framework within which a loosely defined process is used.
-I do not agree with this.
 While software development is a complex, non-deterministic system, our actual workflow can be well defined as it is in Kanban.
-I believe systems thinking incorporating Lean-Thinking in particular can be used to explain the behaviors of systems, even if when not providing predictability.
+I believe systems thinking incorporating Lean Thinking in particular can be used to explain the behaviors of systems, even if when not providing predictability.
 People don’t necessarily resist change when it can be shown to be in their best interest.

 Initial training should be for the team.
 The most prevalent initial Scrum training is Scrum Master training.
 While CSM training which focuses on the role of the Scrum Master is a good thing, teach a CSM, or any Scrum Master course, to a team is a non-sequitur to me.
 People have limited time and budget and new Scrum teams should be taught as a team – product owner, scrum master and development team all together.
 Details needed for the product owner and scrum master can be deferred for them after the initial team training.